Taphagol/Demo-DotNetCore-App/README.md

 This is a demo of a .net core mvc app

 # Software required
 Visual Studio 2017.
-Community Edition which is free will also work.
-.NET Core SDK 2.2
+Community Edition which is free will also work and .NET Core SDK 2.2

 # To run this project in your local machine